platypusguy/practicalalgorithms/README.md

 We trust that you understand the authors cannot offer technical support for this product.
 The book is the manual.

 ## Copyright

-All the source code copyrighted by the authors: (c) Copyright Andrew Binstock and John Rex, 1995-2021.
+This code is copyrighted by
+the authors, Andrew Binstock and John Rex, (c) 1995-2021.
 You are allowed to do anything with the code that is allowed by the Boost license.
-You may use the object code derived from the source code freely in your applications.

 Andrew Binstock (@platypusguy)